2010, February 6

 2011, February 4

 U.S. House of Representatives Majority Leader, Eric Cantor J.D.
 '88, spoke to a crowd of more than 2,000 at the Charter Day ceremony celebrating William & Mary's 318th birthday.
-New traditions were set as the ceremony moved from Saturday morning to Friday afternoon, and the first-ever Charter Day concert was hosted on Saturday evening.
+New traditions were set as the ceremony moved from Saturday morning to Friday afternoon.

 2011, September 6